rladigital/rla-static-site/src/pages/people/luke-fagg.md

 twitter:
 ---

 An experienced marketer with a passion for understanding consumer behaviour Luke is our Marketing Manager.
-If he is not too busy shouting about how awesome RLA are ‘attempting’ to surf.
+If he is not too busy shouting about how awesome RLA are 'attempting' to surf.